isomerpages/moe-montfortsec/_curriculum/Academic Development/Humanities.md

 I used to think…now I think
 What makes you say that?
 Step Inside
-See-Think-Wonder
+See-Think-Wonder&nbsp;
 Circle of Viewpoints

 **4\.
 Structured Lesson Design**

 Explicit lesson outcomes
 Exemplars to set high expectations
-Student centred self-directed learning
+Student centred self-directed learning&nbsp;
 Use of success criteria and rubrics
 Checking for understanding